ananyactrl/BluCollar/README.md

 # 🔧 BluCollar Hub

-A full-stack web platform connecting users with skilled blue-collar workers (like maids, plumbers, electricians) for on-demand, fair, and verified home services.
-Built with modern frontend and backend technologies for real-world deployment.
+A full-stack web platform connecting users with skilled blue-collar workers (maids, plumbers, electricians, and more) for on-demand, fair, and verified home services.
+Built with a modern, scalable tech stack and a custom, professional UI/UX.

 ---